stevelerner/networkdemo/README.md

 ---

-## Talking Points for Interviews
+## Concept Explanations

-### Opening Statement
+### Overview

-> This is a portable network infrastructure demo using Docker that showcases enterprise networking concepts.
-It simulates VLAN segmentation, routing, DNS, DHCP, NAT, and firewall rules—all from the command line.
+This demo showcases enterprise networking concepts using Docker containers to simulate a complete network infrastructure.
+It demonstrates VLAN segmentation, routing, DNS, DHCP, NAT, and firewall rules—all from the command line.

-### Key Concepts to Highlight
+### Key Concepts

 #### 1. **Separation of Concerns**
 - VLANs provide L2 isolation